nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - After calling `BuildConfig()` just ask for the data you want i.e. `builder.GetValue<T>("parent:childKey");`

 Took some time out from the MS Graph project and studied some OOP and C# lessons from a few years back.
 It is interesting to see the anonymous functions, Delegates, and other keyword implementations after studying JavaScript and Java for the last year and 6 months (respectively).
 I can't believe I had such a hard time with data structures and algorithms in Java, given that I had already be training those concepts in 2021.
 Anyway, it was good to go over some of this and I'll count that at code challenge studying for the day.

+Back to MSGraph: I was having an issue where authentication was failing in a weird way.
+The message indicated that the wrong tenant was selected for authentication.
+It took a bit to figure out which portion of my setup was bad, but the only thing remaining was to verify my app was properly registered (was the ClientID correct?).
+I remember creating an Application and setting a ClientID, but perhaps that was deleted after my first (very rough) attempt to develop this hacky solution.
+Once I went back in and registered the an and set the ClientId, the code would run without hanging or throwing, and data was actually returned.

 ## Tuesday 7-Mar-2023